 Accounting Cost-Volume-Profit Analysis

-3. Contribution margin technique in cost-volume-profit analysis
+3. Contribution margin technique in CVP analysis

 Another method used in CVP analysis is contribution margin technique.